Live Crawfish, Crayfish or Mudbugs ~ Cooking Crawfish in Crawfish Season

 Several restaurant patrons nicely allowed me to take a couple of pictures of a freshly delivered batch before they dug into that pile of cooked crawfish piling their plates high with these tasty freshwater crustaceans.

 While crayfish can be found living in freshwater year round in almost all places around the globe, their shells are not as soft as they are in the Spring of the year from about March until June.

-This makes it easier for people to eat them.
+The softer shells makes it easier for people to eat them.

-Some people also suck the fatty portions from the head of the animal which absorbs some of the flavorings from the pot's boiling mixture.
+Some people also suck the fatty portions from the head of the animal which absorbs some of the flavorings from the pots boiling mixture.

 Flavorings added to the large pots of boiling water differ depending upon local preferences.

 Some of the same flavorings for boiling shrimp can also be used when boiling crayfish.
-It is all a matter of taste.
+It is all a matter of personal taste.

 Most of the farmed crayfish come from areas in Louisiana where marshy areas also support the growing of rice.

 In fact the greatest percentage of crayfish arriving in restaurants all across America come from the State of Louisiana.